NASCAR cancels 3 races

 In other developments related to the coronavirus pandemic:

-— NBA Commissioner Adam Silver took part in a teleconference with members of the National Basketball Players Association for an update on the league’s plans amid the pandemic.
+— NBA Commissioner Adam Silver took part in a teleconference with members of the National Basketball Players Association for an update on the league’s future plans amid the pandemic.
 A person familiar with the call's details says Silver told players that the league is still aiming to hold full best-of-seven playoff series should the season resume and that playing without fans is an obvious possibility.
 Silver also spoke about the well-known notion of having the season resume in a centralized location, though cautioned that no decisions may be made for another several weeks.

 — A small number of NBA practice facilities reopened for workouts Friday, and at least one team received permission from the league to test players and staff for the coronavirus.
 Cleveland and Portland were open for players who wanted to get back into game shape.
 The Orlando Magic revealed that they have been authorized by local health officials to test players and staff.